gregomics/sgRNAs_library_qc/README.md

 We have done this using cutadapt and with zero mismatch tolerance.
 The sequences to be trimmed are the following:

-  * 5' CTTGTGGAAAGGACGAAACACCG (-g option)
+  * 5' CTTGTGGAAAGGACGAAACACCG
-  * 3' GTTTTAGAGCTAGAAATAGCAAG (-a option)
+  * 3' GTTTTAGAGCTAGAAATAGCAAG

 we will use cutadapt with the following option:

-  * -g CTTGTGGAAAGGACGAAACACCG
+  * -g GCTTGTGGAAAGGACGAAACACCG...GTTTTAGAGCTAGAAATAGCAA

-  * -a GTTTTAGAGCTAGAAATAGCAAG
+    This tells cutadapt that there is a linked adaptor and that we need to extract the sequence in between.

   * --trimmed-only: keep only the trimmed
   * --error-rate=0: No error rate allowed
   * -m 20 and -M 20 min and max length 20.